shopware/docs/guides/plugins/plugins/plugin-base-guide.md

 1. The `shopware-plugin-class` information.
 This has to point to the plugin's base PHP class.
 The one, that you've previously created.
 2. The whole `autoload` part.
 This has to mention your [PSR-4](https://www.php-fig.org/psr/psr-4/) namespace.
 So if you'd like to have another namespace for your plugin, this is the place to go.

-{% hint style="info" %}
-There's many more information that you can provide in your `composer.json` file, e.g. for Composer or to provide even more meta information about your plugin.
-Head over to \[PLACEHOLDER-LINK: Composer.json Reference\] to see a more detailed example of what can be done here.
-{% endhint %}

 And that's it.
 The basic structure and all necessary files for your plugin to be installable are done.

 ## Install your plugin